Fedora31/no-hats-bgum/programs/README.md

 ## The database

-Every cosmetic is referenced in this file, alongside every class they are for, every equip regions they occupy, with which update they came with, their release date, and their filepath in the game.
+Every cosmetic is (or should be) referenced in this file, alongside every class they are for, every equip regions they occupy, with which update they came with, their release date, and their filepath in the game.
 The database may (and probably do) contain wrong information in it (e.g wrong paths, dates, equip regions, etc.) If you find something wrong in it, I'd be happy to correct it.

 Note: You don't need to contact me about the red errors that may appear when you run the program, I'm well aware of them :D